sbuergers/cookiecutter_data_science_template/{{cookiecutter.repo_name}}/README.md

     │   └── test-python.yaml
     |
     ├── references         <- All useful documents, manuals and meta-files related to the project.
-    │
+    |
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── run                <- Contains script to run the model and create final output.
-    │   └── figures        <- Generated graphics and figures to be used in reporting
+    │   └── configs        <- Various config files, e.g. one used for production, one for testing.
     |
     ├── tests              <- Include all unit and integration tests here.
     |